 For military and diplomatic families, regular relocations can mean new schools, new friendships and the challenge of adapting to new environments.
-Our full-boarding model provides a stable, supportive home where pupils aged 11 to 18 can put down roots, focus on their education and make the most of School life—no matter where their parents are based.
-Our ‘all in or all out’ approach means that every pupil is fully immersed in the life of their House – vibrant, inclusive communities where everyone belongs.
+Oundle’s full-boarding model provides a stable, supportive home where pupils aged 11 to 18 can put down roots, focus on their education and make the most of School life, wherever their parents are based.

 Oundle crest

-Our location: Community and Connectivity
+Our location: community and connectivity

 Oundle benefits from a brilliant location – not just in terms of accessibility but in the experience it offers our pupils.
 Nestled at the heart of the historic market town that shares its name, Oundle provides a level of independence and normality rarely found in boarding schools.
 Unlike remote campuses that can feel a bit like self-contained bubbles, Oundle is seamlessly woven into a thriving town.
 Pupils enjoy the freedom to visit local cafés, shops and green spaces, experiencing everyday life within a safe and familiar community.
 This daily connection to the wider world helps them develop confidence, responsibility and a strong sense of belonging beyond the School.

 For military and diplomatic families, Oundle’s excellent transport links make travel straightforward.
 The School is well positioned for key military hubs, with the A1 and A14 providing easy access to all corners of the UK.
-London is less than an hour away by train from nearby Peterborough and major airports are within easy reach—ensuring that visits and journeys home, whether within the UK or overseas, are simple and hassle free.
+London is less than an hour away by train from nearby Peterborough and major airports are within easy reach – ensuring that visits and journeys home, whether within the UK or overseas, are simple and hassle free.

-Oundle is in the perfect spot for us—it sits almost exactly between our headquarters in High Wycombe and the air bases in Lincolnshire.
+Oundle is in the perfect spot for us - it sits almost exactly between our headquarters in High Wycombe and the air bases in Lincolnshire.
 With the A1 nearby, it’s easy to reach, making travel and visits far more manageable.

 RAF Officer... and Mum